 Nancy Silverton: a complex, incredibly indulgent, knock-your-socks-off buttery, flaky biscuit; an excellent make-ahead biscuit recipe

 Nancy Silverton is a James Beard award-winning chef who is a fantastic bread baker.
 However, here is your warning: these biscuits require an absolutely insane amount of butter.
 5 sticks to make what must be 12 gargantuan biscuits (we halved the recipe), frozen, that you have to grate and then freeze for 30 minutes.
 I grated the butter by hand, which was a nightmare.
 While you can use a grating blade in a food processor, I received feedback that this method doesn’t always work well.

 After making the dough (which requires folding), you must again freeze the dough for at least 2 hours or up to 3 days.
 In other words, they’re a pain in the butt to make (they also require baking at 2 different temperatures).

 But.
 Hot out of the oven, positively OOZE butter.
 They’re hefty, crispy, heavenly-smelling, perfectly salt-flecked, and craggy with layers.
-Even at room temp, tasters definitely noted the immensely buttery flavor and crunchy bottoms and deep saline notes–some appreciate the salt level, some thought they were too salty (“salt bae wants his biscuit back”).
+Even at room temp, tasters definitely noted the immensely buttery flavor and crunchy bottoms and deep saline notes.
+Some appreciate the salt level, yet some thought they were too salty (“salt bae wants his biscuit back”).
 Had we tasted each biscuit fresh, I think this would have been a serious contender for top biscuit.
 Unfortunately, these biscuits don’t not reheat as well as others–they get soft and lose some of the flakiness.

 Bon Appetit: a tall, thick and extraordinarily flaky biscuit recipe (my new go-to!)